robdodson/robdodson.github.com/source/_posts/2013-08-20-exploring-html-imports.markdown

 </div>
 ```

-To test you'll need to host your `index.html` and `imports/` folder on a local server.
+To test, you'll need to host your `index.html` and `imports/` folder on a local server.
 I recommend [serve](https://github.com/visionmedia/serve) if you don't already have one installed.

 Once you have that setup visit your index page.
 If you take a look at the console you can see the request returning.